Analysis | Putin Isn’t Crazy Enough to Use Nukes. Or Is He?

 Finally, the bear that hasn’t growled is cyberwarfare.
 Biden rightfully has highlighted both the nuclear and chemical weapons possibilities, but Putin will may well ramp up on cyber against (in probably this order) U.S. consumers (gas pipelines and food distribution networks); transportation grids; financial institutions; the U.S. government itself.

-As we reach the one-month mark in this war, Putin is primarily the using strategies of ancient warfare: destroying cities and terrorizing populations.
+As we reach the one-month mark in this war, Putin is primarily using the strategies of ancient warfare: destroying cities and terrorizing populations.
 But in the background loom the most modern tools of combat: cyberattacks, hypersonic missiles — and perhaps chemical weapons and or even tactical nukes.
 The U.S. and its allies need to plan now how they will react to any or all of them.

 This column does not necessarily reflect the opinion of the editorial board or Bloomberg LP and its owners.